 Attackers often target multiple accounts across service providers for a single individual, knowing that users normally register for all their internet services with just a few email addresses.
 This kind of account takeover attacks are called credential stuffing attacks.
 For example, a victim’s social networking account may send password recovery information to their email account, or they might log into her photo sharing account using their social network credentials.
 When criminals exploit these linkages, a single weak link can create a cascade of account takeovers.

 The Risk & Incident Sharing and Collaboration (RISC) provides a standardized way to transmit and receive security alerts about such attacks.
 It enables providers to prevent attackers from compromising linked accounts across multiple providers and coordinate in restoring accounts in the event of compromise.

 - A profile of the SSE framework to improve account security

 - Recovery Activated/Information Changed

-- Read the draft RISC Profile specification.
+- Read the Implementer’s draft of the RISC Profile specification.